Vikramshila Gangetic Dolphin Sanctuary: Waterfowl abundance and diversity

 There are approximately 198 species of birds identified by the experts and researchers.
 Several species are threatened and near threatened (critically endangered-1, endangered-2, vulnerable-6 and near threatened-13).

 Visiting

 The best time to visit is October and June.

 Bhagalpur Junction railway station serves as the nearest railhead.
 Area between Sultanganj in west of Bhagalpur to Kahalgaon in east of Bhagalpur.
 Notably at Barari Ghat, where the Vikramshila Setu starts.
-The Manik Srakar ghat in monsoon season from July to mid-September provides one of the best sighting of this species.
+The Manik Sarkar ghat in monsoon season from July to mid-September provides one of the best sighting of this species.